kohana/unittest/README.markdown

 # Kohana-PHPUnit integration

 This module integrates PHPUnit with Kohana.
-It's kinda obvious, but I'll say it anyway -

-*_Tests written for kohana-unittest are NOT compatible with this module, hence using the phpunit_tests folder and not tests_*

 If you look through any of the tests provided in this module you'll probably notice all theHorribleCamelCase.
 I've chosen to do this because it's part of the PHPUnit coding conventions and is required for certain features such as auto documentation.